Joyce Theater

 10011

-This former Chelsea movie house opened as the Elgin in 1942, designed by Simon Zelnik in elegant Art Moderne style with seating for 600.
-It was located on Eighth Avenue, at 19th Street.
-Later, the Elgin screened Spanish-language films, and still later, revival and cult films.
-The Elgin ended its movie house days as an adult theater.
-However, even as an adult theater, midnight movies, including “El Topo”, “Pink Flamingos”, and “The Rocky Horror Picture Show”, continued to be screened.
-Community pressure forced the Elgin to close in the 1978.
+This former Chelsea movie house opened as the Elgin Theatre in 1942, designed by architect Simon B. Zelnik in elegant Art Moderne style with seating for 600.
+It was located on 8th Avenue, at W. 19th Street.
+By 1950 it was operated by Ligget-Florin Booking Service.
+Later, the Elgin Theatre screened Spanish-language films, and still later, revival and cult films as the Elgin Cinema.
+The Elgin Cinema ended its movie house days in 1978, briefly as a gay adult theatre which was aborted by local opposition.
+However, even as an adult theatre, midnight movies, including “El Topo”, “Pink Flamingos”, and “The Rocky Horror Picture Show”, continued to be screened.

-In 1982, architect Hugh Hardy was hired to convert the completely gutted interior of the Elgin into a 472-seat dance performance space, while preserving and restoring the beautiful Moderne facade and marquee of the theater.
+In 1982, architect Hugh Hardy was hired to convert the completely gutted interior of the Elgin Cinema into a 472-seat dance performance space, while preserving and restoring the beautiful Moderne style façade and marquee of the theatre.

-The venue was renamed the Joyce, for the daughter of one of the main benefactors of the renovation of the theater.
-Today the Joyce is considered one of the city’s main dance performance spaces, and hosts audiences of over 140,000 each year.
+The venue was renamed the Joyce Theater, for the daughter of one of the main benefactors of the renovation of the theater.
+Today the Joyce Theater is considered one of the city’s main dance performance spaces, and hosts audiences of over 140,000 each year.

 This article reports that the Joyce’s current principal tenant may have to leave due to proposed rent increases though apparently the name of the theater would remain the same: View link